Alan Finkel

 Alan Simon Finkel (born 17 January 1953) is an Australian neuroscientist, inventor, researcher, entrepreneur, educator, policy advisor, and philanthropist.
 He was Australia’s 8th Chief Scientist from 2016 to 2020.
-Prior to his appointment, his career included Chancellor of Monash University, President of the Australian Academy of Technology and Engineering (ATSE), and CEO and founder of Axon Instruments, and CTO for the electric car start-up Better Place Australia.
+Prior to his appointment, his career included Chancellor of Monash University, President of the Australian Academy of Technology and Engineering (ATSE), Chairman and Founder of Stile Education, CEO and founder of Axon Instruments, and CTO for the electric car start-up Better Place Australia.

-Among his current roles, Finkel is Special Adviser to the Australian Government on Low Emissions Technologies, Chair of Australia's Low Emissions Technology Investment Advisory Council, and Chair of Stile Education.
-In March 2021, he published his quarterly essay, Getting to Zero, which received widespread acclaim.
+Since completing his role at the end of 2020 as Australia's Chief Scientist, Finkel has been Special Adviser to the Australian Government on Low Emissions Technologies, Chair of Australia's Low Emissions Technology Investment Advisory Council, and Chair of Stile Education.
+In March 2021, he published his quarterly essay, Getting to Zero, which received widespread acclaim, and in June 2023 the book Powering Up.

 Education

 Finkel has a Bachelor of Electrical Engineering (Honours) and PhD in Electrical Engineering from Monash University.

 Career

 Research

 After receiving his doctorate in electrical engineering, Finkel worked for two years as a neuroscience Research Fellow at the John Curtin School of Medical Research at the Australian National University.
 His research investigated the electrical and chemical transmission between brain cells in mammalian spinal cord and brain ganglia, and he developed a revolutionary measurement approach – the Discontinuous Single-Electrode Voltage Clamp.